 It is used to say that "Epiphany all holidays take away," but this is only part of the story: Befana also brings many parties and lots of fun, especially for the youngest children, to whom this holiday is more specifically dedicated than Christmas.
-Preparations are underway just about everywhere to best welcome this holiday so beloved by Italians.
+Preparations are underway just about everywhere to best welcome Befana on 6 January 2026, on an holiday so beloved by Italians.
 The nice thing is that everyone celebrates it in his or her own way, perhaps with gatherings of masked people as in Fornovo Taro (in the province of Parma), or with bonfires to chase away bad luck as is the custom in Verona (but not only!), but there is also room for some more "romantic" and evocative initiatives, such as the Befana from the sea in Savona.

 Or even the aerostatic gathering in Mondovì, in the province of Cuneo, an area well suited for a flying party, for dreamers both young and old.
 And let's not forget the Befani, a group of singers from the province of Grosseto, who go around spreading traditional Maremma songs.
 Finally, what on earth will happen during "the night of the cucibocca" in the town of Montescaglioso in Basilicata?
-The only certain thing in short is that everyone has a great desire to have fun, and with only a few days to go before the start of the New Year, attracting good luck with all the oldest and most established customs is almost a must!
+The only certain thing in short is that on tuesday, January 6, for Epiphany 2026, everyone will have fun, and with only a few days after the start of the New Year, attracting good luck with all the oldest and most established customs is almost a must!
 Not forgetting of course, the sweetest part of the Befana: and those who say they do not wish for her stocking are certainly lying.

 20. Befana in Lombardy